...offering free, confidential and independent advice to anyone who lives or works in the City of Nottingham.

 Because of the high demand on our services, all initial advice is by appointment only.
 We regret that we can't give advice over the telephone or by e-mail.

-Due to the high demand - appointments are often booked up and you may be told to call back a few days later or given alternative contact numbers.
+Due to the high demand - appointments are often booked up and you may be asked to call back a few days later or given alternative contact numbers.

 We will treat all callers and users of of the Law Centre with respect.